-With your investment strategy ready, and your account opened and funded, all you need to do now is buy the stock that you have selected.
+With your investment strategy ready, and your account opened and funded, all you need to do now is buy the stock or stocks that you have selected.
 Trading platforms usually have a search function to help you with this process.
 Taking into account how much money you have and the price of the product, enter how many shares you want to purchase and press ‘Buy.’
 Congratulations!
-You have now made your first investment and are the proud owner of a stock.
+You have now made your first investment and are the proud owner of the stock.

 When placing an order, you can choose from different order types.
 A market order buys immediately at the current market price, while a limit order allows you to specify the exact price at which you want to buy the shares.